lycantrope/wbfm/wbfm/gui/README.md

 Either way, you should begin by installing anaconda if you don't already have it: https://www.anaconda.com/products/individual

+However, please check the user agreements, which have recently changed for anaconda.
+An alternative is mamba: https://mamba.readthedocs.io/en/latest/

 ### Step 1
 In the folder conda-environments, there is a specific environment for this purpose: "gui_only.yaml"